-Top left: Politico and FactSet in USD as of January 2017.
-Top right: US Census Bureau as of December 2017, top 10 states.
+Top chart: US Census Bureau as of December 2017.
 Bottom left: eleconomista as of January 2018.
 Bottom right: Mexican Senate and Chamber of Deputies as of February 2018.
 Morena sits in Deputies while its partner PT sits in Senate.

 HIDING MEXICO'S STRONG FUNDAMENTALS